manishkumarr1017/CTF-Writeups/darkCON/NO_Output/README.md

 ```

-we can see here that a buffer of size 24 is declared but taking an input of size 72 (0x48) .
+we can see here that a buffer is of size 24 is declared but taking an input of size 72 (0x48) .
 So we clearly have an overflow vulnerability but we can't take the advantage of that (for now) because we have stack canary enabled.

-So we can't exploit this overflow vulnerbility due to stack canary.
+So we can't exploit this overflow vulnerbility due to stack canary.(for now)

 Let's continue our reversing: